Hacoda, Alabama

 Hacoda, also known as Martha, is an unincorporated community in Geneva County, Alabama, United States.
 Hacoda is located on Alabama State Route 54, 7.5 mi west-southwest of Samson.

 History

 The community was first called Martha, in honor of the wife of the first postmaster.
 The name was later changed to Hacoda in 1904.
-Hacoda is an acronym created from the surnames of three local businessmen—Hart, Coleman, and Davis.
+Hacoda is a portmanteau created from the surnames of three local businessmen—Hart, Coleman, and Davis.
 A post office operated under the name Martha from 1882 to 1904, and under the name Hacoda from 1904 to 1956.